Wednesday, July 31, 2013

 This short eight paragraph speech was profound in that it was the embodiment of the cruelest demoralizing agenda ever imposed upon a people since the days when the Romans crucified our Lord.
 As Lynch closed his speech that day, he said, “They must love, respect, and trust only us.”
 This is the key to producing a successful strategy.
 Whether this story is true or not is cause for much speculation.
 However, as history demonstrates, a manufactured plan was developed by someone to achieve these results that continue to this day.

-The Willie Lynch letter first appeared in the early 1970’s but gained widespread notice during the nineties, when it began appearing on the Internet.
+The Willie Lynch letter first appeared in the early 1970s gaining widespread notice during the nineties, when it began appearing on the Internet.
 Since then, it has often been promoted as an authentic account of slavery during the 18th century, but its inaccuracies and anachronisms have led historians to conclude that it is a hoax.
 Let’s be honest, I don’t think any reasonable person would think that those persons present, if there was a meeting, took written notes.
 However, the same reasonable thinking person can see that there was a designed plan created by someone in order to sustain such division.
 It may have been something as simple as “divide and conquer.”

 So let’s suppose the Willie Lynch story is a modern creation; either the concept was ingenious or the biggest urban myth ever.
-Then it begs the question, why are we still fighting among ourselves.
+Then it begs the question, why are we still fighting amongst ourselves.
 Further, how can the ruling people, or anyone for that matter, justify a philosophy for building and maintaining a government which sanctioned murder, among other atrocities, to enslave human beings?
-This I know, and mind you I was not taught this in school nor did anyone explain that the government, through legislative sessions, passed laws to ensure that our bondage was sustained.
+I know, and mind you, I was not taught this in school nor did anyone explain that the government, through legislative sessions, passed laws to ensure that our bondage was sustained.

 This wicked system was sanctioned by the church in the name of God.
 Therefore, it is important to understand, when the church endorsed slavery and the vehicle that drove it, this meant in the eyes of the system that God himself authorized this immoral agenda.
 If this was the mentality of the church, and it is a historical fact that religion sanctioned and justified enslaving people for centuries.
 It begs the question, does that mentality still exist?